vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/05_The_Ramtek_Inscriptions.md

 It is similar to the first in construction as well as in having the huge Narasiṁha

 idol installed \(cf. below, Plates 56 and 57\).
 It is, however, less refined, lacking the two small windows and the ornamentation along the doorposts and on the outer walls.
-However, it has eight ‘firepits’ \(?\) \( kuṇd

-. as\) along its sides, above
+However, it has eight ‘firepits’ \(?\) \( kuṇḍas\) along its sides, above

 which are small pedestals constructed against the temple wall on which, originally, dikpāla  deities may have been installed.
 Two fragments of such images have been found and are at present stored in the Central Nagpur Museum.